MrYsLab/telemetrix-rpi-pico-2w/docs/app_creation.md

 ### Serial Asyncio

-For asyncio, im addition to importing the API, we implement the application in an asyncio function.
+For asyncio, in addition to importing the API, we implement the application in an asyncio function.

-After obtaining an asyncio loop, we instantiate the API, passing in the loop we obtained.
+After obtaining an asyncio loop, we instantiate the API, passing in the loop.

-We run the application by calling loop.run_until_complete(my_app(board)), and end by gracefully shutting the application.
+We run the application by calling loop.run_until_complete(my_app(board)) and then gracefully shut it down.

 ```angular2html